ymatrix-data/gpupgrade/README.md

 Running gpupgrade consists of several steps (ie: commands):
 - gpupgrade initialize
   - The source cluster can still be running.
 No downtime.
   - Substeps include creating the gpupgrade state directory, starting the hub and agents, creating the target cluster, and running pre-upgrade checks.
 - gpupgrade execute
   - This step will stop the source cluster.
 Downtime is needed.
   - Substeps include upgrading the master, copying the master catalog to the segments, and upgrading the primaries.
+  - The coordinator contains only catalog information and no data, and is used to upgrade the catalog of the primaries.
+    That is, after the target cluster coordinator is upgraded it's copied to each of the primary data directories on the target cluster to upgrade their catalog.
+Next, the target cluster primaries data is upgraded using pg_upgrade.
 - gpupgrade finalize
   - After finalizing the upgrade cannot be reverted.
   - Substeps include updating the data directories and master catalog, and upgrading the standby and mirrors.

 Optional steps (ie: commands):
 - gpupgrade revert